rust-lang/rfcs/text/3463-crates-io-policy-update.md

 - Is the wording of the "name reservation" clause sufficient to discourage name squatting in the future?
 - Are there any current legitimate uses of crates.io that would suddenly be forbidden by these new rules?
+- Should the crates.io policies forbid embedding executable binaries in the crate files?

 # Future possibilities
 [future-possibilities]: #future-possibilities